 Lastly, make sure to maintain your stock tank pool.

 Algae and bacteria can run rampant if you aren’t diligent about your regular pool maintenance schedule.
-I mentioned a couple of tips above, but make sure to clean it regularly, replace the filter as necessary, check your pool chemistry often, and drain it a couple of times per season to give those tank sides a good scrubbing.
+I mentioned a couple of tips earlier, but make sure to clean it regularly, replace the filter as necessary, check your pool chemistry often, and drain it a couple of times per season to give those tank sides a good scrubbing.

 Need Help Building Your Pool?